 There are different types of agreements to let premises, providing different rights to both landlords and tenants; we will determine the relevant notice to serve and assist you if gain possession of your property if instructed.
-The default tenancy is an assured shorthold tenancy (under the Housing Act 1988 as amended) the most common notices used by landlord are therefore the section 8 and 21 notices under the Housing Act 1988.
+The default tenancy for residential premises is an assured shorthold tenancy (under the Housing Act 1988 as amended) the most common notices used by landlord are therefore the section 8 and 21 notices under the Housing Act 1988.

 We’re a landlord’s and